mendix/docs/content/en/docs/howto/extensibility/pluggable-widgets/create-a-pluggable-widget-two.md

     * The property `disabled` in an input element will behave according to the HTML's specifications — it will not respond to user actions, cannot be focused, is removed from the tab order, and will not fire any events

-5. When you select **Never** for your TextBox widget's `Editable` property in Mendix Studio Pro, the widget will function like this:
+5. When you select **Never** for your TextBox widget's `Editable` property in Studio Pro, the widget will function like this:

     {{< figure src="/attachments/howto/extensibility/pluggable-widgets/create-a-pluggable-widget-two/settonever.png" alt="editable never result"   width="500"  class="no-border" >}}